-Nissan is revamping its commercial vehicle business strategy with its new “Nissan Business Advantage” initiative and will focus on providing a one-stop-shop suite of solutions for customers as well as bring support to its core product lineup.
+Nissan announced this month it is revamping its commercial vehicle business strategy with its new “Nissan Business Advantage” initiative, which will focus on providing a one-stop-shop suite of solutions for customers, as well as bringing support to its core product lineup.

-The new Nissan Business Advantage is designed as a one-stop-shop solution for fleets of varying sizes and industries via the support of unique sales incentives, commercial financing solutions, improved on-demand delivery solutions to improve OTD, and more.
-The automaker will also support its full vehicle lineup with the commercial program, which was driven by growth the automaker saw in the commercial space.
+The new Nissan Business Advantage is designed for fleets of varying sizes and industries via the support of unique sales incentives, commercial financing solutions, improved on-demand delivery solutions to improve OTD, and more.
+The automaker will also support its full vehicle lineup with the commercial program, which was driven by growth it saw in the commercial space.